rnixs/FiltersRegistry/README.md

 Please learn more about translating our products: https://kb.adguard.com/general/adguard-translations

 ## <a id="templates"></a> Filters templates
-`@include` directive allows to include contents of specified file into the filter.
+`@include` directive allows to include the content of specified file into the filter.

-If you want to add a filter and keep all their rules during optimization, use the `/notOptimized` parameter.
+If you want to add a filter and keep all its rules during optimization, use the `/notOptimized` parameter.

 Example:
 ```